-In the case of dissertation work, either in progress or completed, and in certain courses (e.g., N590, N594, N595, N596, N597, N598, N599 and a few others) approved by the Graduate Council, the instructor may report the symbol R in place of a grade.
+In the case of certain courses (e.g., N590, N594, N595, N596, N597, N598, N599 and a few others) approved by the Graduate Council, the instructor may report the symbol R in place of a grade.
 An R does not influence the grade-point average.
 It indicates that the student has devoted adequate effort to the work scheduled but gives no indication of its quality.
 The symbol may be used, for instance, in courses that are officially designed to extend over more than one semester or in courses for which a quality grade is not appropriate.
-An R in an approved course need not be changed later to a quality grade, but may be changed if the instructor deems it appropriate when the course work has been completed.
+An R in an approved course need not be changed later to a quality grade but may be changed if the instructor deems it appropriate when the course work has been completed.
 A quality grade must be reported no later than the end of the following semester.